 Spend the Holiday at a Five-Star Hotel

 When it comes to eating and celebrating, Parisians know how to make the most of a proper night out.
-You’ll find that some of the best holiday events are hosted by the city’s luxe hotels: think fairytale rooms at Le Bristol; New Years Eve jazz and champagne at the famed Ritz; a winter wonderland forest in the courtyard of the Shangri-La.
-Whether you’re just stopping by for a party or dinner, or checking in for a few nights of splendor and comfort, splurging on a hotel event this time of year in Paris will put an unforgettable spin on your trip.
+You’ll find that some of the best holiday events are hosted by the city’s luxe hotels: think fairytale rooms at Le Bristol; New Years Eve jazz and champagne at the famed Ritz.
+Perhaps the most romantic of them all: a winter wonderland forest in the courtyard of the famous Shangri-La.
+Whether you’re just stopping by for a party or dinner, or checking in for a few nights of splendor and comfort, splurging on any of these American Express Fine Hotels & Resorts properties this time of year in Paris will put an unforgettable spin on your trip.